Balaaji98/AI/09-08-25/README.md

 ---

-## 📌 Next Steps (Planned for Tomorrow)
+## 📌 Next Steps
-1. Begin **Week 1 Parsing Improvements**:
-   - `.docx` & `.pdf` parsing for requirement extraction.
-   - Auto-title & flow extraction for Confluence page naming.
-2. Enhancement of **Smart Clarification Loop** to act more like a human architect before finalizing designs.
+1. Enhancement of **Smart Clarification Loop** to act more like a human architect before finalizing designs.
-3. Optional — add **auto Confluence labels** for faster content search.
+2. Optional — add **auto Confluence labels** for faster content search.

 ---